Opera's Domingo denies abusing power, seeks to clear name

 Investigations by LA Opera and the American Guild of Musical Artists found the sexual harassment allegations to be credible.
 LA Opera did not find he had abused his power, but AGMA found a clear pattern of such abuse, according to people who spoke to the AP on condition of anonymity because they were not authorized to disclose the findings.

+But after Spain, his native country, cancelled his engagements, he quickly walked back the apology, insisting in a new statement that "I have never behaved aggressively toward anyone.”

+Asked what he meant in his first statement about the rules changing, Domingo responded, ‘’The problem is that so much time has passed.
+I must, what we are trying to do, is clear my name, above all for my family.’’

-He said that he hopes he can smooth out what he sees as a misunderstanding with Spanish officials and one day return to singing in the country where his parents once ran the Zarzuela light opera house in Madrid.
+He said he hopes he can smooth out what he sees as a misunderstanding with Spanish officials’ responding to press reports without speaking directly to him so he can once again perform in the country where his parents once ran the Zarzuela light opera house in Madrid.

 “It’s very sad for me not to be able to sing ... in the United States.
 I enjoy it so much,’’ Domingo said.
 “For over a half-century ... the public has been really, really extraordinary.”